IF YOU NEED HELP NOW, DIAL 2-1-1.

 Adoption of Emergency Resolution: Creating an Expectation of Face Covering During COVID-19 Pandemic

 As the COVID-19 pandemic has evolved, face coverings, in addition to social distancing and hand washing or sanitizing, have been determined to be one of the more effective measures to reduce the spread of the coronavirus.
-For that reason, at the October 5, 2020 meeting, the City Council adopted an Emergency Resolution Creating an Expectation of Face Covering During COVID-19 Pandemic to continue encouraging the use of face masks or face coverings in buildings open to the public.
+For that reason, at the December 7, 2020 meeting, the City Council once again adopted an Emergency Resolution Creating an Expectation of Face Covering During COVID-19 Pandemic to continue encouraging the use of face masks or face coverings in buildings open to the public.
 Read the resolution here.

 Approval of 2nd Reading of Emergency Ordinance 1425: Requiring "Masks Expected" Signage at Entrance to Buildings Open to the Public